 final mintage: 47,836 coins

-The reverse proof American Gold Buffalo coins (with the W mint mark) have a frosted background and mirrorlike design.
-They were issued in 2013 in order to commemorate the 100th anniversary of Fraser’s original design (that had first appeared on the Buffalo nickel in 1913).
+The reverse proof American Buffalo gold coin (with the W mintmark) has a frosted background and mirrorlike design.
+These coins were issued in 2013 in order to commemorate the 100th anniversary of Fraser’s original design (that had first appeared on the Buffalo nickel in 1913).

 total gold weight: 1 oz